andriish/HepMC3/doc/doxygen/full.md

     </li>
   </ul>

-  @subsubsection LHEF-events Standardised tags in the events block.
+###  LHEF-events Standardised tags in the events block.

   After the <tt>init</tt> block any number of events can be given.
 In addition events can be given in separate files declared